|

 his studies and had received his title, these made the Wolf family

-(Hans Wolf was 26 years of age) decide to migrate to the United States
+(Hans Wolf was now 26 years of age) decide to migrate to the United

-where they found refuge, as so many Europeans who had fled for the
+States where they found refuge, as so many Europeans who fled for

 |